influxdata/telegraf/plugins/inputs/cloud_pubsub/README.md

   # content_encoding = "identity"

   ## Sets the maximum allowed size, in bytes, for a message
   ## payload when it's decompressed.
-You can increase it for larger payloads
+Can be increased for larger payloads
-  ## or reduce it to limit possible resource consumption.
-For identity encoding,
+  ## or reduced to protect against decompression bombs.
-  ## this simply limits the size of each message payload.
   ## Acceptable units are B, KiB, KB, MiB, MB...
   # max_decompression_size = "500MB"
 ```